Bass Strait: Popular culture

 In 1978, one of the most famous UFO incidents in Australian history occurred over Bass Strait.
 Frederick Valentich was flying a small aeroplane over the strait when he reported to personnel at a local airport that a strange object was buzzing his plane.
 He then claimed that the object had moved directly in front of his plane; the airport personnel then heard a metallic "scraping" sound, followed by silence.
 Valentich and his plane subsequently vanished and neither Valentich nor his plane were ever seen again.

 The issue of planes, ships and people having been lost in the strait over time has spawned a number of theories.
 Perhaps the most thorough list of losses and disappearances has been the oft reprinted book of Jack Loney though it is possible that most losses can be adequately explained by extreme weather events.

 On the popular Australian soap Neighbours, one of its most dramatic storylines unfolded when a 1940s themed joy flight to Tasmania was sabotaged by a bomb.
-The plane crashed into Bass Strait in the middle of the night and many character's lives were put at risk, with some drowning.
+The plot involved the plane crashing into Bass Strait in the middle of the night and many characters' lives being put at risk, with some drowning.

+In Nevil Shute's classic Australian novel On the Beach, American Submarine Captain Dwight Towers heads for the Bass Strait with plans to scuttle the ship as he and his crew begin succumbing to radiation poisoning.